timkulp/ItsNotMagic/Chapter3.md

 If players try to interact with the zombies, the players will only get inane babble.

-## The Wizard Dmitry
+## The Wizard Calvin

 Within these caverns is a wizard who sought to understand the magical abilities of the Displacer Beast but instead was driven mad.
 When the wizard could not learn the secrets, he made a pact with the Dark Lord to learn the magic.
-The Wizard Dmitry, upon learning that the magic was not magic at all but a totally different discipline of warping reality, wandered the lands to explore Psionics.
+The Wizard Calvin, upon learning that the magic was not magic at all but a totally different discipline of warping reality, wandered the lands to explore Psionics.
 This world knew of no such power.
-Dmitry never got what he wanted and over time withered into the Nothic that he is today.
+Calvin never got what he wanted and over time withered into the Nothic that he is today.

-Dmitry can be found wandering throughout the dungeon and in the caverns below scheming, seeking, trying to unlock his own psionic abilities.
+Calvin can be found wandering throughout the dungeon and in the caverns below scheming, seeking, trying to unlock his own psionic abilities.
 Sadly he does not know that Psionics are not of this world.
-Dmitry will never possess psionic abilities.
+Calvin will never possess psionic abilities.

-Overall Dmitry can provide the players some insight to the nature of psionics.
+Overall Calvin can provide the players some insight to the nature of psionics.
 He will not provoke the players but will detect their experiences throughout the dungeon and expose what they've experienced as if he experienced it as well.
 He is like a keeper of secrets who tells the secrets without realizing it.

 ## The Caverns